Updated: Dec 11, 2020

 - Block out a period of time each day to get the most impactful work done.
 Work out the time of day that you are most effective and use that for tasks that requires the most concentration.

-- Use your phone’s settings use focus mode to stop notifications from popping up at certain times.
+- Use your phone’s settings to use focus mode which stops notifications from popping up at certain times.

 Children in the house

-This post is written at an unprecedented time where schools are closed and many people are working from home alongside other family members, so you may now have some added distractions.
+This post is written at an unprecedented time where schools may be closed and many people are working from home alongside other family members, which creates added distractions.